pingidentity-developers-experience/evilginx-for-testing-p1-aitm/README.md

-# Evilginx for Testing PingOne Protect AiTM Predictor
+# Evilginx for Testing Your App
+Validating the results of the PingOne Protect AiTM Predictor

+***As with any pen testing tool, without proper authorization, a penetration tester is considered to be engaging in unethical hacking.
+It's illegal to test a website or app for a vulnerability without the owner's permission.*** [Disclaimer](#disclaimer)

+## This project
-This project includes config files, a Dockerfile, and instructions for building an instance of an Evilginx phishing proxy server to test your PingOne Protect AiTM predictor policy.
+Includes config files, a Dockerfile, and instructions for building an instance of an Evilginx phishing proxy server to test your app or website is being protected by the PingOne Protect AiTM predictor.

 *Tl;dr, I understand MiTM attacks and know what Evilginx is.
 Just take me to the instructions.*

 - [How-to](#how-to)

-*I totally borked my implementation.
+*I want to understand more about this first.
 Take me to the reference docs.*

 - [Docs & Resources](#helpMeObiWon)